CodebaseIsUs/streamr-doc/LEGAL.md

 transform and build upon the material for any purpose, including for commercial applications.

-The only obligation is to attribute appropriate credit to the original project, provide a link to the license and indicate if changes were made, which is not our case.
+The only obligation we have is to attribute appropriate credit to the original project, provide a link to the license and indicate if changes were made, which is not our case.

 ### SIL OFL 1.1